 Furthermore, as powerful as AI can be, it still requires a human element, as the insights provided are simply that, insights.
 It’s often down to actual people to put that knowledge into practice.

-But with the right processes in place, and properly integrated into your techstack, AI can be a powerful tool.
+But with the right processes in place, and properly integrated into your tech stack, AI can be a powerful tool.

 Take this example from Randy Frisch, CMO of Uberflip, who shares how AI could enhance how you position and distribute your content: